sbha/readdir_xl/README.md

 }
 ```

-With the custom function defined, we can now use it to combine all the sheets from all the individual files matching the regular expession in the directory into a single data frame.
+With the custom function defined, we can now use it to aggregate all the sheets from all the individual files matching the regular expession in the directory into a single data frame.
 We'll again use the `map_df()`:

 ```
 df_xl <- list.files(dir_path, re_file) %>%
   map_df(~ read_sheets(dir_path, .))
 ```

 Just like when we checked to make sure that we were reading from the correct directory and the correct file names, we'll use `list.files()` to get all the individual file names we're interested in importing.
-These will be used as the file name argument along side the `dir_path` in our custom function.
-Then using `map_df()` we'll apply our `read_sheets()` custom function to read each Excel file in that directory and combine them into a single data frame:
+These will be used as the file name argument along side the `dir_path` in the custom function.
+Then using `map_df()` we'll apply the `read_sheets()` custom function to read each Excel file in that directory and combine them into a single data frame:

 ```
 > df_xl